forestgrape/people_interactions/conflicts/yugoslavia_breakup.md

 120: The FEC considers unilateral decisions of any kind on altering the external or internal borders of Yugoslavia to run counter to the peaceful and democratic solution of the crisis, and such acts are considered illegal and illegitimate.
 Furthermore, unilateral acts of secession would lead to the negation of democracy in the seceding areas through the use of coercive force.
 Id.

 Secession as a unilateral act, the FEC maintains, would mean a violent change of current Yugoslav constitutional guarantees.
-[120] The FEC holds that if dissociation occurs as a simultaneous event, new relations between the remaining republics and the newly created nations must begin with the new modern multinational communities, such as those under way in Europe.[121] // text for the reference 120 at pages 510/511.
+[120] The FEC holds that if dissociation occurs as a simultaneous event, new relations between the remaining republics and the newly created nations must begin with the new modern multinational communities, such as those under way in Europe.[121] // text for the notes 120 and 121 on the pages 511 and 512.